 - Rented a room in a friend’s townhouse, reducing my monthly rent/expenses to $375.

 - Made saving money my favorite hobby.
-With every paycheck, I moves money to savings and watched it grow.
+With every paycheck, I moved money to savings and watched it grow.

 What finally pushed me over the edge?

 I received a bad annual review at work—my first poor review ever, in nearly ten years of exceeding expectations.
 Translation: My rating for that year was below average of “does not achieve.”
 This may not seem like a big deal to some people, but to a consistently high achiever, this label is a slap in the face.
-My work was my identity.
+I love working, and at this point in my life, my work was my identity.
 My job was what I spent the majority of my days “working at.”

 I looked at my savings account and asked myself: How much is enough before making a change?
 Before taking a leap of faith?
 I had $40,000 in savings.
 I decided forty-grand would do.
 The next day I gave my two weeks’ notice.
 I left that job and changed course on March 8, 2002.